sinemablak/sinemablak/README.md

-# Merhaba, Ben Sinem Ablak 👋
+# Hello, I'm Sinem Ablak 👋

 I am a software developer.
 Here are some of my projects: